 Choose a wig which really looks like the character has been rolling around in their grave.
 It should looks like an undead bed head.
 You could get a similar 'bed head' look with your own hair by adding a little styling product like gel and messing your hair up with your hands or doing a back comb on parts of your head.
 For the make-up styling, I'd recommend looking at YouTube and I've enclosed a video below for you.

-Step 4: Gory and Gruesome Zombie Costume Accessories
+Step 4: Zombie Costume Accessories

 So if you don't want to plump for getting a whole new costume, then don't.
-A mask, however, is a great idea and especially if you don't fancy playing around or taking the time to apply lots of fancy makeup techniques so you look just like the undead.
+A mask, however, is a great idea and especially if you don't fancy playing around or taking the time to apply lots of fancy makeup techniques so you look just like the character.

 UK Readers get a Zombie Mask from Amazon.co.uk